 The Public Inquiry and Request Section processes applicants for Certificates of Conduct and takes Non-Criminal Fingerprints, which may be required to obtain certain permits or licenses.

 Certificates of Conduct (formerly known as Good Conduct Certificates) requests are criminal history searches within New York City.
 Individuals must apply in person at One Police Plaza, Room 152-A, Lower Manhattan.
 Applicants are fingerprinted at Police Headquarters and must submit a $50.00 money order or certified check payable to the New York City Police Department.
-Credit cards are also accepted.
+Credit and debit cards are also accepted (debit cards must have a Visa or Master Card logo).
 Applicants must also provide valid identification.
 Processing normally takes approximately ten working days.

 Accepted types of documentation required for obtaining a Certificate of Conduct are listed below.